-There are some antidepressant medicines that provide short- and long-term medical benefits that do not have sexual side effects.
+There are some antidepressant medicines that provide short- and long-term medical benefits that do not have sexual side effects, but may have other significant ones.
 These include:

 Discuss your symptoms with your doctor.
 It may seem embarrassing to talk about sexual problems, but doctors recognize that antidepressants commonly affect sexual health.
-And your doctor will likely be receptive to talking about this sensitive topic.
+Your doctor will be receptive to talking about this sensitive topic.